zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 Some things can be configured on pipelines and steps, some only on one of the two.
 Pipeline-level settings will be automatically applied to all steps, but if the same setting is configured on a step as well that takes precedence.

-When an object is configured, ZenML merges the values with previously configured keys.
+When an object is configured, ZenML merges the values with previously-configured keys.
 E.g.:

 ```python
 from zenml.config import ResourceSettings